-X ...
-X and Y ...
-Y are the names of a town and refer to the destinations of the traffic on the group.
-The destinations are placed according to the order of towns in the traffic relation.
+$X \dots X$ and $Y \dots Y$ are the names of a geographical area and refer to the destinations of the traffic on the group.
+The destinations are placed according to the order of geographical areas in the traffic relation.

-If the group has a multiple destination, one town name is replaced by the code: M.
+If the group has a multiple destination, one Geographical area name is replaced by the code: M.